TheTechZone/reproducible-tests/packer/README.md

 If you need to customize the VM, you can edit `packer/scripts/setup.sh` to handle post-installation tasks.

+For any issues with packer, consult the [docs on debugging](https://developer.hashicorp.com/packer/docs/debugging).
 ## Running Signal Builds

 The `./execute_on_clone.py` script wraps around `vmrun` to: